 2.6.
 Nikkei 225 (Japan 225): The Asian Leader

-Finally, Nikkei 225 (Japan 225) is the main stock index for Japan, tracking 225 top companies from the Tokyo Stock Exchange.
-Its price is often influenced by the value of the Japanese Yen (JPY).
-Nikkei 225 is the primary choice for traders who are active during Asian trading hours, especially at the Tokyo open.
+The Nikkei 225 is the primary index for Japan, tracking 225 top companies on the Tokyo Stock Exchange.
+It is a key indicator for the Asian session.
+Notably, its price often has a strong inverse correlation with the value of the Japanese Yen (JPY), making it a favorite for macro traders active during Tokyo trading hours.

 3. What Are the Different Ways to Trade Indices?